-Instructions for UH Students and Alumni Prospective Fulbrighters:
+Instructions for Prospective UH Students and Alumni:

 STEP 1: View Fulbright Tutorial Videos.
 From there, look through the website to familiarize yourself with the fellowship and its expectations.

 STEP 3: Review the past competition statistics for your countries of interest to help you narrow your country choices to 2-3.
 If you are flexible about your host country, then it would be to your advantage to select a country that is historically less competitive.
 Remember, the Fulbright applications are reviewed on both a country basis and specific program basis.
-For example, if you apply to the ETA in Argentina then you will only compete with the other applicants who also applied for ETA in Argentina.
+For example, if you apply to the ETA in Argentina then you will only compete with the other applicants who also applied for an ETA in Argentina.